NOFA-NH's

 Farm Share Program

-NOFA-NH's Farm Share Program provides funds and support for New Hampshire community members with limited incomes to purchase certified organic Community Supported Agriculture (CSA) shares, also known as farm shares, at discounted prices across the state.
+NOFA-NH's Farm Share Program provides funds and support for New Hampshire community members with limited incomes to purchase certified organic and sustainably grown Community Supported Agriculture (CSA) shares, also known as farm shares, at discounted prices across the state.
 The program especially benefits children, families, seniors, and those most affected by the current inequities in our food system.
-Since 2017 we have partnered with 24 farms to provide 231 shares to 730+ community members.
+Since 2017 NOFA-NH has partnered with 27 farms to provide 305 shares to 1,000+ community members in 9 NH counties.

 How It Works: NOFA-NH contributes 50% of funds toward each farm share, recipients contribute 25%, and farm partners donate the remaining 25%.